anapsix/dynamicinfradays/user/pages/dynamicinfradays-home/default.md

 #### I want to help and learn more!

-If you're interested in volunteering or attending; would like to sponsor or have a venue that you could make available, we'd love to [hear from you](mailto:info@dynamicinfradays.org).
+If you're interested in volunteering or attending; would like to sponsor or have a venue that you could make available, we'd love to [hear from you](mailto:info@dynamicinfradays.org)!

-You can also follow [@DynInfraDays](http://twitter.com/DynInfraDays) on Twitter for updates!
+Follow [@DynInfraDays](http://twitter.com/DynInfraDays) on Twitter for updates.